-- Do not panic and stop taking or change your dose of antiepileptic medication – speak to your doctor
+Don’t panic and stop or change your dose of antiseizure medication – speak to your doctor

-- Look after yourself, avoid alcohol, stop smoking, don’t take unnecessary or illegal drugs
+Look after yourself, avoid alcohol, don’t smoke or take unnecessary or illicit drugs

-- Deciding to continue or end the pregnancy is a very personal decision based upon your individual situation, religious or cultural beliefs.
-Explore all possible scenarios and imagine yourself in each situation before making a final decision.
+Deciding to continue or end the pregnancy is a very personal decision based upon your individual situation, religious or cultural beliefs.
+Explore all possible scenarios before making a final decision

-Menopause can bring about symptoms such as hot flushes and mood swings which are sometimes managed with hormone replacement therapy (HRT).
+Menopause can bring about many symptoms including hot flushes, sleep difficulties and mood swings which are sometimes managed with hormone replacement therapy (HRT).
 HRT contains either oestrogen or a combination of oestrogen and progestogen.

 Epilepsy is known to be hormone sensitive, and oestrogen is known to affect seizures for some women.
 The amount of oestrogen HRT contains is small and often not enough to trigger seizures, however many women with epilepsy do report an increase in seizures once commencing HRT.